 KEN WHEELER (Chair): Ken moved to the Island in 2003 from Northampton.
 After being made redundant from an Island publishing firm he now works from home in the same field and produces most of the Friends' printed material.

 MARGARET PRIOR (Secretary): Margaret moved to the Isle of Wight from Essex in 1993 and moved to East Cowes in 1999.
 A former town councillor and mayor, she has especially enjoyed the challenge of recording and digitising the burial database for the Friends' website.

 MARGARET LLOYD (Treasurer): Born in East Cowes, Margaret has been Chair of Governors at East Cowes Primary School, and now Queensgate Primary School, for several years.
 It was she who had the vision to set up the Friends group.
 Margaret is a former county and town councillor and mayor, and especially enjoys providing the refreshments for the cemetery 'tidy-ups'.

 PETER LLOYD: Born in East Cowes, Peter recently retired from his own general building business.
-A current town councillor and former mayor, he enjoys the practical, hands-on aspects of our projects.
+Cllr.
+Lloyd is the current Mayor of East Cowes.
+He especially enjoys the "hands-on" aspects of our projects.

 SARAH BURDETT, BEM and DAVID BURDETT: Members of the Isle of Wight Society and founder members of East Cowes Heritage Centre, David and Sarah moved from Shoreham to the Island in 1972.
 Sarah is a former teacher and David is a Master Mariner (Merchant Service).
 They work tirelessly to discover and promote the heritage of the Town and also enjoy tidy-ups and other activities.